-^{}All dimensions in millimetres
+All dimensions in millimetres

-1. Unhook the carriage safety chain, located at the bottom of the vertical mast, near the battery box.

-Use the carriage forward/reverse switch (left side of control box) to move the cutting head toward the front end of the mill.
+- 1. Unhook the carriage safety chain, located at the bottom of the vertical mast, near the battery box. - 2.
+Turn the key switch on the control panel to the accessory (#3) position to enable the battery-operated accessories.
+Use the up/down switch on the control panel to raise the cutting head from the carriage rest pin.
+Swing the rest pin down below bed level. - Use the carriage forward/reverse switch (left side of control box) to move the cutting head toward the front end of the mill.
 Raise the two side supports that will prevent a log from falling off the side of the mill when loaded.